 Traveling Inside and Outside the US

-Students departing the US must surrender their I-94 card while boarding the international flight (please see exceptions below).
 In order to re-enter the US, students must submit all valid immigration documents for inspection at the port of entry.
 Dependents must carry their own original documents.
 If traveling separately, it is recommended that dependents carry copies of the primary visa holder’s documents.
-Students must be sure to obtain the correct notation (“F-1, D/S”) on their new I-94 card before leaving the immigration inspection area.
-Students must also submit copies of any new documents (of their own or their dependents) to the CIE after re-entry to the US.
+Students must also submit copies of any new documents (of their own or their dependents) to the CGE after re-entry to the US.

 - Valid Passport (must have six-month future validity at time of re-entry to the US or at time of visa application)

-- Valid student/dependent (F-1/F-2) visa (must be unexpired on date of re-entry).
-Cannot use visa-waiver program.
+- Valid student/dependent visa (must be unexpired on date of re-entry)

-- Current, valid I-20 with a valid signature from CIE, with the correct up-to-date information
+- Current, valid I-20 with a valid signature from CGE, with the correct up-to-date information

 Note: Students on authorized post-completion OPT must be eligible for re-entry according to OPT rules, and must be carrying the following documents: